llinauer/tic-tac-toe-rl/README.md

 ![update_after_loss](https://user-images.githubusercontent.com/85884720/123281736-37f31980-d50a-11eb-8913-b67c36597d1b.png "The agent updates the values for the board states it experienced during the game")

 The agent has lost the game and receives a negative reward.
 It fetches the last board configuration from the list and calculates the new value according to the formula.
 The only thing here is, there is no following configuration to the last configuration.
 So instead, it uses the reward as the value V(next config).
 Then, it takes the second to last board configuration and calculates its new value.
 Here V(next config) is the updated value of the last board configuration.
 And so on and so forth.
-All the board configurations the agent saw in during that game, will now have updated values.
+All the board configurations the agent saw during that game will now have updated values.
 And since the game was lost, the values have decreased.
 In following games, actions that will lead to these configurations will less likely be chosen, since the values are now actually less than zero.

 The exact same would happen if the agent wins a game.
 The only difference is that the reward is now positive and the values of board configurations that lead to the win will be increased.
 In the case of a draw, the reward is positive yet small, so the values will only change slightly.